• Home

 A Rare Cause of Pneumoperitoneum

-Robert Zusman DO, George Michael DO, Anna E. Augustin DO, My Myers MD, and Dudith Pierre-Victor
+Robert Zusman, George Michael, Anna E. Augustin, My Myers, and Dudith Pierre-Victor

 Pneumoperitoneum is most commonly associated with a perforated viscus.
 When free air is seen on imaging, the most common course of action is an emergent exploratory laparotomy.
 However, pneumoperitoneum may not always be indicative of a perforated bowel.
 In the case described below, we will discuss a patient who developed acute peritonitis and pneumoperitoneum after undergoing chest compressions during cardiopulmonary resuscitation (CPR) and positive pressure mechanical ventilation.